What kinds of books and services does Loyola Press offer?

 What kinds of authors write for Loyola Press?

-We publish approximately twenty new books per year and are highly selective.
-We are looking for fresh, inspiring voices that celebrate and value the traditions, practices, and treasures of our 2,000-year-old faith journey.
+Loyola Press is looking for fresh, inspiring voices that celebrate and value the traditions, practices, and treasures of our 2,000-year-old faith journey.
 We seek writers who can speak to the needs and aspirations of our catechists and faith formation ministers.
 We are always looking for new voices in Ignatian spirituality.
 Our work is informed by the founding vision of St. Ignatius, who taught us that “finding God in all things is possible,” and we look for partners who see “the world charged with the grandeur of God.”

 What types of manuscripts are of interest to Loyola Press?

-Here are the two main categories of books we’re looking for:
+Here are the two main categories of books we’re looking for.

 What are some recent titles published by Loyola Press?